Dynamic Programming for Sequential Deterministic Quantization of Discrete Memoryless Channels: Quantization of AWGN Channels with PAMs

-Next, for the DMC converted from this $q$-ary PAM system, we compare the quantization performance of the DP method with the prior art quantizer design algorithms proposed for the general $q$-ary input DMC, i.e., the GC algorithm \cite{Kurkoski08, Sakai14} and the KL-means algorithm \cite{Zhang16}.
-The MI gap $I_{g} = I(X; Y) - I(X; Z)$ is used as the comparison metric, which is the smaller the better.
-In the simulations, for the $q$-ary PAM system, we set $\sigma = 1$, $x_i = 2i - q - 1$ for $1 \leq i \leq q$, $N = 128$, and $\gamma_j$ to uniformly partition $[x_1 - 3\sigma, x_q + 3\sigma]$ to $N - 2$ segments for $1 \leq j \leq N-1$. $\mc{Y}$ is quantized to $M$ levels, $M = 2, 3, \ldots, 20$.
-When KL-means is used, we randomly choose $M$ out of $N$ points as the initial means (see \cite{Zhang16}) for $T_i = 100$ times, and for each time KL-means runs for $T_r = 100$ iterations to obtain a DQ, and finally the best ($I_{g}$ is minimized) DQ among the $T_i$ times is chosen.
+Next, for the converted DMC shown in Fig. \ref{fig: PAM}, we compare the quantization performance of the DP method with the prior art quantizer design algorithms proposed for the general $q$-ary input DMC, i.e., the greedy combining algorithm \cite{Kurkoski08, Sakai14} and the KL-means algorithm \cite{Zhang16}.
+The MI-maximizing quantizers are of interest, and the MI gap $I_{g} = I(X; Y) - I(X; Z)$ is used as the comparison metric, which is the smaller the better.
+In the simulations, we use uniform distribution for $P_X$.
+We set $\sigma = 1$, $x_i = 2i - q - 1$ for $i \in [q]$, and $N = 128$. $\mc{Y}$ is quantized to $M$ levels, $M = 2, 3, \ldots, 20$.
+When the KL-means algorithm is used, we randomly choose $M$ out of $N$ points as the initial means (see \cite{Zhang16}) for $T_i = 100$ times, and for each time the KL-means algorithm runs for $T_r = 100$ iterations to obtain a DQ, and finally the best ($I_{g}$ is minimized) DQ among the $T_i$ times is chosen.
 The simulation results are illustrated by Fig. \ref{fig: 248_PAM}.
+It is shown that the DP method performs better than both the greedy combining and KL-means algorithms, for different values of $q$.

-Fig. \ref{fig: 248_PAM} shows that the DP method performs better than both the GC and KL-means algorithms, for different values of $q$.
-Moreover, since $P_{Y|X}$ satisfies \eqref{eqn: (i, j) > (i', j')}, the DP method has complexity $O(q (N-M) M)$ if applying the SMAWK algorithm and $O(q (N^2 - M^2))$ if applying \eqref{eqn: sol}.
-In contrast, the GC and KL-means algorithms have complexities $O(q N^2 (N-M))$ and $O(T_i T_r q N M)$, respectively, and hence are much more complex than DP.
+Moreover, note that the two low-complexity techniques are applicable here.
+The DP method has complexity $O(q (N-M) M)$ if applying the SMAWK algorithm and $O(q (N^2 - M^2))$ if applying \eqref{eqn: {sol}}.
+In contrast, the greedy combining and KL-means algorithms have complexities $O(q N^2 (N-M))$ and $O(T_i T_r q N M)$, respectively, and hence are much more complex than the DP method.
 As an example, we show the actual running time for these algorithms in Table \ref{table: running time}.